ankowals/saf/README.md

 		| items.volumeInfo.pageCount 				| 630			|

-Feature files can be tagged as well as scenarios.
-Use tags and cucumber options to execute a particular tests
+Feature files or scenarios can be tagged.
+Use tags ("@tagName") and cucumber options to execute a set particular tests, for example